 Sadly my shoe box of cassettes from this time dissappeared- I’m sure they’d contain all the cliches of teenage songwriting, alongside some pretty ‘naive’ guitar playing, but it would be nice to have a document of these early days!
 I think part of my drive to make music nowadays is a kind of yearning to recreate these lost gems- even including the odd wonky mix and interesting timings. 😉

 Having explored many musical styles I gravitated towards the earthy tones of folk music and learnt how to make sounds out of fiddles, whistles and accordions.
 This, coupled with doing a music tech course at Clarendon College in Nottingham, led to my current musical mish mash of folky sounds fed and processed through my trusty old mac (the cassette recorder chewed up its last tape sometime in the early noughties).

 I have released a number of albums/eps to date, some on small labels, some self released.
 My latest album ‘How I learnt to Disengage From The Pack’ was released in January 22 on The Slow Music movement and received a 4 star review (as well as folk album of the month) in The Guardian.
 My next album is a collaboration with U.S composer/pianist A Spot On the Hill, called Everything Was Different Yesterday is out 8th March 2023.

-Roughly every two years I get all enthusiastic about trying to perform this stuff live and have played some interesting shows in a burger bar, an old car mechanics and a blocked street during an environmental protest.
-I’m looking to perform more in the future- check out my Live section for some videos and gig list and do get in touch if you would like me to perform for you.
+After years of this mainly being a recording project, i am now starting to perform this stuff live- check out my Live section for some videos and gig list and do get in touch if you would like me to perform for you.